linkerd/linkerd/linkerd/docs/interpreter.md

 `io.l5d.fs`

-The default interpreter resolves names via the configured [`namers`](config.md#namers), just like the default interpreter, but also uses a dtab read from a file on the local file-system.
+The file-system interpreter resolves names via the configured [`namers`](config.md#namers), just like the default interpreter, but also uses a dtab read from a file on the local file-system.
 The specified file is watched for changes so that the dtab may be edited live.
 This interpreter accepts the